allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 | ------------ | ------------- |
 | ![navigation-new](files/navigation-new.jpg) | ![navigation-shop](files/navigation-shop.jpg) |

-<br>Note: all web pages are in the same directory and thus use the same navigation menu.
 6. Modify the **index.html** to match the screenshot above.
 7. The navigation menu, which will be the same on each page, will look like: